xdividr/dreamcloud-docs/styleguide.rst

 Use "example.com"
 ^^^^^^^^^^^^^^^^^

-For illustration purposes, we corrected hundreds of instances where 'your-domain.com' , 'mydomain.com', or 'domain.com' (and many other variations) were used to show domain examples in the knowledge base.
-We always change this to "example.com" which is an official domain for illustrative examples in documents.
+For illustration purposes, you may sometimes see 'your-domain.com' , 'mydomain.com', or 'domain.com' (and many other variations) for domain examples.
+Instead use "example.com" which is an official domain for illustrative examples in documents.
 Never use the other variations of 'domain.com' as they are often real websites, typically from competitive companies.